Oakland Unified School District: Lead contamination in Oakland public schools

+Discrimination against Jewish people

+In October 2025, the California Department of Education found that OUSD violated California state law and discriminated against Jewish people.
+OUSD repeatedly sent out materials publicizing Arab American Heritage Month with a map of the Middle East that did not recognize the state of Israel and instead labeled the entire area as "Palestine".
+From the state's report, the California Department of Education concluded:"The [California Department of Education] finds that this implied conclusion is inconsistent with the law.
+Specifically, the material findings of fact, supported by substantial evidence, demonstrated a failure to include Israel in a map of the current Middle East, and instead, labeling the entire location as “Palestine” in [Oakland Unified School District's] materials that were sent out in celebration of Arab American Heritage Month.
+This constituted discrimination towards Jewish persons."The California Department of Education required the school district take corrective action by December 20, 2025.

+Academic performance

+As of 2024, Oakland Unified students score 46.9 points below standard in English Language Arts, and 70.9 points below standard in mathematics, based on annual assessments of student academic performance.
+Oakland Unified has a high rate of chronic absenteeism, at 31.2%.

 Schools

 The district-run schools includes 59 elementary schools, 13 middle schools, 19 high schools, with 9 alternative education schools and programs, 4 adult programs and early childhood education centers at most of the elementary schools.
-There are 38,000 K-12 students in district schools and more than 5,000 employees.
+There are 38,000 K–12 students in district schools and more than 5,000 employees.

 Elementary and middle schools

 Montclair Elementary School

 In 2015, Montclair Elementary was recognized with the nation's highest honor for a K-12 school, the Blue Ribbon award, which recognizes "exemplary teaching and learning".
 Only 10 schools in the Bay Area, public or private, received the award that year.

 Nearly half the students (47 percent) who attend Montclair come from outside the neighborhood.
 The East Bay Times reported, "One of the school's secrets to success is what (Principal Nancy) Bloom calls the morning intervention acceleration model.
 Used in the kindergarten, first and second grades, children meet once a week in groups with no more than four or five students and get targeted instruction that meets their individual needs.
 On the other days, the students are outside doing physical education."

 The school serves an increasing number of English language learner students and students who receive free and reduced-price meals.

 In 2016, Collaborative for High Performance Schools praised Montclair Elementary's energy efficient design.